Fra-Tsuna/human-aware-robot-planning/README.md

 </div>

 ## Extra Material
-For a demonstration of our system in use in the simulation scenario of a real-life agricultural use case (anonimized to respect the submission guidelines), please check the video in the `assets` folder.
+For a demonstration of our system in use in the simulation scenario of a real-life agricultural use case, please check the video in the `assets` folder.

 ## Prerequisites
 Clone this repo and its submodule